- Home

 - Variable Frequency Drives Technician

-Variable Frequency Drives Technician (VFD1) Technical Certificate of Credit
+Variable Frequency Drives Technician Technical Certificate of Credit

-The Variable Frequency Drives Technician technical certificate will give individuals an understanding of motor drive theory as well as comprehensive hands-on applications using 8 different motor drives, including AC and DC drives.
-This prepares individuals for a career as an Electrician Technician 3 or equivalent.
-Students will take courses on DC circuits, AC circuits, solid state devices, and Variable Frequency Motor Drives.
+The Variable Frequency Drives Technician Certificate will give students an understanding of motor drive theory as well as comprehensive hands-on applications using 8 different motor drives including AC and DC drives.
+Students will take courses on DC circuits, AC circuits, Solid State Devices and Variable Frequency Motor Drives.
+This will prepare them for a career as an Electrician Technician 3 or equivalent.

 3 |